Optimal Inference of the Mean Outcome under Optimal Treatment Regime

 \section{Simulation Studies}

 In this section, we study the finite sample performance of the proposed method via Monte Carlo simulation in the single time point case.
 To start with, we consider a data generating model similar to that in \cite{shi2020breaking}, i.e., $Y=\Phi\left(X_{1}, X_{2}\right)+A \tau\left(X_{1}, X_{2}\right)+e$, where the random error term $e\sim \operatorname{Normal}(0,0.5^2)$ is independent of $A$, $X_1$ and $X_2$.
 We vary the generation of $X_1$ and $X_{2}$, the baseline function $\Phi$, the contrast function $\tau$ and the propensity score $\pi$, and consider five different scenarios (A)-(E) including both regular cases and nonregular cases as summarized in Table \ref{sin-setting}.
 In all scenarios, $X_{1}$ and $X_{2}$ are independent, and the mean outcome under OTR, $V_0$, can be explicitly calculated as shown in Table \ref{sin-setting}.
-In Scenarios (A), (C) and (E), the OTR is not uniquely defined; i.e. nonregular, since the contrast functions in these scenarios satisfy $P\left(\tau\left(X_{1}, X_{2}\right)=0\right)=P\left(X_{1}=0\right)=0.9 .$ On the contrary, in Scenarios (B) and (D), we have $\operatorname{Pr}\left\{\tau\left(X_{1}, X_{2}\right)=0\right\}=0$; i.e. regular.
-For each scenario, we let the sample size $n=1000$, and comparison is made among the following methods: \begin{itemize} \item Proposed: confidence interval obtained from adaptive smoothing combined with repeatedly cross fitting and averaging (details in Algorithm 3 in the supplementary material), and $h_{n,\mathcal{I}_j}$'s selected by Algorithm \ref{alg2}. \item Subbagging: confidence interval of subbagging in \cite{shi2020breaking}. \item SSS: confidence interval by simply splitting sample into two parts and using half to estimate the decision function, propensity score and the conditional mean functions, and the other half to evaluate the plug-in estimator. \end{itemize}
+In Scenarios (A), (C) and (E), the OTR is not uniquely defined; i.e., nonregular, since the contrast functions in these scenarios satisfy $P\left(\tau\left(X_{1}, X_{2}\right)=0\right)=P\left(X_{1}=0\right)=0.9 .$ On the contrary, in Scenarios (B) and (D), we have $P\left(\tau\left(X_{1}, X_{2}\right)=0\right)=0$; i.e., regular.
+For each scenario, we let the sample size {$n=1000$}, and comparison is made among the following methods: \begin{itemize} \item Proposed: confidence interval obtained from adaptive smoothing combined with repeatedly cross fitting and averaging (details in Algorithm 3 in the supplementary material), and $h_{n,\mathcal{I}_j}$'s selected by Algorithm \ref{alg2}. \item Subbagging: confidence interval of subbagging in \cite{shi2020breaking}. \item SSS: confidence interval by simply splitting sample into two parts and using half to estimate the decision function, propensity score and the conditional mean functions, and the other half to evaluate the plug-in estimator. \end{itemize}